 Now we’re done with the specifics of how utm.gif requests are classified, we get to move on to the fun stuff.
 And today is the fun stuff let me tell you.
 Today we’re going to start looking at traffic sources by looking at what it means to be direct traffic.

-I want to credit a lot of this post to a coworker of mine, Brian Katz, and his wonderful post on the VKI Studios Blog, Tips Tricks, Traps and Tools: #4.1 of many: Understanding Direct Visits in GA & Web Analytics : UDVs
+I want to credit a lot of this post to a coworker of mine, Brian Katz, and his wonderful post on the Cardinal Path blog , Tips Tricks, Traps and Tools: #4.1 of many: Understanding Direct Visits in GA & Web Analytics : UDVs

-What does it mean for a visitor to be direct visitor?
-The standard response is that its they typed the URL in, or entered via a bookmark.
+What does it mean for a visitor to be a direct visitor?
+The standard response is that they typed the URL in, or entered via a bookmark.
 However, this definition is woefully inaccurate.

 - a visitor, whose last visit(s) were from external sources, returns directly.
 GA does not overwrite the traffic source cookie and the traffic source is still credited with the visit.